My approach to therapy is to help you change your relationship to suffering by increasing your awareness of the choices in your life.

 When we work together, I am most interested in your goals and how our connection can help you meet them.
 What you will notice right from our initial correspondence is that I have a warm personality and care about what is happening in your life.
 In addition to my in-depth study and expertise in psychotherapy, I am a down-to-earth and compassionate companion to help you find relief from suffering.

 I use whatever works in my vast toolbox to help you, but lean most on these relational approaches:

-Compassion-Focused Therapy helps people develop and work with experiences of inner warmth, safeness and soothing, via compassion and self-compassion.
+Compassion-Focused Therapy helps people develop and work with experiences of mindful awareness, inner warmth, safeness and soothing, via compassion and self-compassion.
 This therapy is especially appropriate for people who have high levels of shame and self-criticism and who have difficulty in feeling warmth toward, and being kind to, themselves or others as a result of abuse or neglect.